Acela timetable title card

 Amtrak Acela First Class breakfast

-You have an at-seat service if you are in Acela’s First Class.
+If you are in Acela’s First Class, you have at-seat service.
 An attendant can bring you a complimentary meal and drinks.

-Acela meals come on a tray containing “real” dishes and silverware with a cloth napkin.
+Acela meals come on a tray containing authentic dishes and silverware, accompanied by a cloth napkin.

-Yes!
 Amtrak offers complimentary Wi-Fi geared for this train set.
-Some tunnels and spots could cause the Wi-Fi to blip or have short dead zones.
+Some tunnels and spots may cause the Wi-Fi to experience brief interruptions or dead zones.
+The internet on this train is better than that of other Amtrak trains.

-As stated before, Acela First Class includes a meal and drinks, but it has more, depending on where you start.
+As stated earlier, Acela First Class includes a meal and drinks, and also offers additional amenities, depending on your departure point.

 • Washington DC